Metroid Prime 4: Beyond | A Very Strong But Flawed Return

 Shrines

-Similarly to Legend of Zelda Breath of the Wild, Prime 4 features shrines.
+Much like The Legend of Zelda: Breath of the Wild, Prime 4 features shrines.
 These reward players with upgrades to the elemental shots once they have been completed.
 There are six shrines in total and they are all completely optional.

 Psychic Puzzles